catalyst-cloud/catalystcloud-docs/source/network/faq.rst

 There are scenarios where you may need to know the external IP address that instances in your project are using.
-For example, you may wish to allow traffic from your Catalyst Cloud instances to access a service that has firewalling or other IP based access control in place.
+For example, you may wish to allow traffic from your Sky TV instances to access a service that has firewalling or other IP based access control in place.

 For instances that have a floating IP you simply need to find the floating IP.